Never miss an important update |

 PPE per employee

-It has been observed that during financial crisis capital intensive industry response was different as compared to labour intensive and the degree of capital intensity can be used to predict how the firm will react to economic changes as it can provide a valuable source of information for financial decision making.
+It has been observed that during the financial crisis capital intensive industry response was different compared to labour-intensive, and the degree of capital intensity can be used to predict how the firm will react to economic changes as it can provide a valuable source of information for financial decision making.

-However, most methods used by researchers are developed to get only one aspect of the enterprise being investigated, while, the term capital intensity is not one dimensional as multiple factors influence it.
+However, most methods researchers use are developed to get only one aspect of the enterprise being investigated.
+At the same time, the term capital intensity is not one-dimensional, as multiple factors influence it.

-As compared to labour-intensive enterprise, the change in interest rates, rate of inflation and the availability of capital could have a higher negative impact on the capital intensive enterprise as compared to labour intensive.
+Compared to labour-intensive enterprises, the change in interest rates, rate of inflation and the availability of capital could have a higher negative impact on the capital-intensive enterprise than labour-intensive.

-Overall there are certain entrepreneurial activities related to some industries that require more capital as compared to others and the amount they need to invest always depends on the environment in which the venture seeks the potential and it differs for each venture.
+Overall, certain entrepreneurial activities related to some industries require more capital than others.
+The amount they need to invest always depends on the environment in which the venture seeks the potential, which differs for each venture.

 The activities in some industries require more capital as compared to others.

-Interest rates - change in interest rate can change the cost of capital and this can harm the profitability of a capital intensive enterprise where a huge per cent of the investment goes into PPE, nevertheless, even a labour-intensive industry will be affected by the changes in interest rates.
+Interest rates - a change in interest rate can change the cost of capital, harming the profitability of a capital-intensive enterprise where a huge per cent of the investment goes into PPE.
+Nevertheless, even a labour-intensive industry will be affected by the changes in interest rates.

-Inflation - At the time of higher inflation, such companies need to ensure that provisions are made for the increased replacement value of the assets.
+Inflation - At higher inflation, such companies need to ensure that provisions are made for the increased replacement value of the assets.

-These firms are highly dependent on production processes and huge investment will be required to ensure the industries get adequate capital to continue operations.
+These firms depend highly on production processes, and huge investments will be required to ensure the industries get adequate capital to continue operations.

-But with limited capital, it may find it difficult to obtain financial capital to meet the basic requirement.
+But with limited capital, it may not be easy to obtain financial capital to meet the basic requirement.

-A shortage means, it will have to pay substantially higher to get a limited amount of funds and in extreme circumstances, it may not be able to obtain funds required for its needs at all.
+A shortage means it will have to pay substantially higher to get a limited amount of funds, and in extreme circumstances, it may not be able to obtain the funds required for its needs.

-Labour intensive are widely affected by the shortage of skilled workers and conditions like workers’ strike, labour unrest (as seen in mining or manufacturing operations) can bring production to a halt.
+Labour intensive are widely affected by the shortage of skilled workers, and conditions like workers’ strikes and labour unrest (as seen in mining or manufacturing operations) can bring production to a halt.

 Underinvestment in labour - A higher level of capital intensity is often caused by underinvestment in labour rather than over expansion and value-added per employee is a measure that is used to investigate the difference between the degree of the capital intensity of private, foreign, local and government-owned enterprise in less developed nations (e.g. Ghana).